About Steve Kaye

 Or maybe it looks like I’m holding a class outside.

 That’s because knowledge has value only when you share it.

-I’ve been taking photos of Nature since 1965.
+And I became fascinated with taking photos of Nature in 1965.

 In 2010 I began to focus on taking photos of birds (although I still take photos of landscapes, plants, and wildlife).

-Through these I hope to inspire greater respect, and then compassion, for all life.
-This matters because our future depends upon a foundation of compassion.
+Through these I hope that respect for nature will lead to respect for life.
+This matters because our future depends upon building a foundation of compassion.

 I was accepted as an Environmental Partner with the Charter for Compassion.
 See my page here: Environmental Partner